Holderness Road and Clarence Street,

 On November 16, 1912 the residential area of Witham gained the Holderness Hall Cinema - a large luxurious cinema with a cafe.

-Entrance could be made from either Holderness Road or Clarence Street (pictured).
+Entrance could be made from either Holderness Road or Clarence Street.
 The building had cost £12,000.

-It was sold to Gaumont in 1931, but not renamed until 1950.
-It closed just nine years later on November 10, 1959 – a victim of its location near but outside the town centre.
+It was sold to Gaumont British Theatres in 1931, but not renamed Gaumont until 3rd July 1950.
+It closed just nine years later on November 10, 1959 - a victim of its location near but outside the town centre.

-It reopened as the Majestic Ballroom which featured live acts (including The Beatles) and when this closed in 1965 bingo took over.
+It reopened as the Majestic Ballroom which featured live acts (including The Beatles) and when this closed on 7th March 1965 bingo took over.

 Eventually it was largely gutted to form a large funiture warehouse.
 The former cinema was demolished in early 2004.

 Just login to your account and subscribe to this theater